jsmonkey/teleneural/README.md

-Teleneural is an OpenAI powered bot which mimicking user's behaviour useing Telegram API. 🧠
+Teleneural is an OpenAI powered bot which mimics user's behaviour useing Telegram API. 🧠

 # Quickstart